ignoww/ZOODiP/README.md

 If the setup has been correctly configured and the training has been successfully completed, one can obtain images akin to those presented in `./inference.ipynb`.

 <img src="pics\output.png" width="700">

-## ⚠️ Notes

-- **Custom Configurations**: To use custom text prompts and parameters, add a new configuration class in `configs/demo_config.py` and make necessary adjustments in `run_demo.py`.
-- **Parameter Sensitivity**: This method inherits the sensitivity of inference-based optimization techniques, meaning that the generated results are highly dependent on hyperparameter settings.
-Careful tuning may be required to achieve optimal results.
-- **NLP Models**: When using NLP models like SpaCy for token parsing, ensure the correct language model is installed.

 ## 🙏 Acknowledgments